poga/hyperfeed/README.md

 Hyperfeed is a self-archiving P2P live feed.
 You can convert any RSS/ATOM/RDF feed to a P2P live update publishing network.

-* **Self-archiving**: All published items will be archived.
-If the feed is updated and doesn't contain old items, Hyperfeed still preserve them.
+* **Self-archiving**: Items and it's linked page will be archived within hyperfeed.
-* **P2P**: Feed items are distributed in a P2P manner.
-Save bandwidth and support offline mode.
+* **Decentralized**: Feed contents can still be distributed between readers even if the original host is down.
-* **Live**: No need to poll the RSS feed.
+* **Live**: No need to poll the original feed.
 Updates will be pushed to you.

 ```
 npm install hyperfeed